padi/g5_updatable/README.md

 ## Configuration

-You can cofigure options within the generated initializer.
+You can configure options within the generated initializer.

 ```ruby
 # config/initilizers/g5_updatable.rb